postaljs/postal.xframe/README.md

 * `gulp coverage` to build, run tests and show an istanbul coverage report
 * `gulp` to build
 * `gulp watch` to start a file watch which builds as you save changes to the `src/` files
+* `npm start` will start a local web server that lets you run browser-based tests or see a _very_simple example of a parent window and two iframes communicating.

 ## Contributing